-"Substantial alteration" means demolition, destruction, relocation, or alteration such that the significance and integrity of a historical resource would be impaired.
+"Substantial alteration" means demolition, destruction, relocation, or alteration such that the significance and integrity of a historical resource or a 6L property would be impaired.
 This would include any act or failure to act that destroys, removes, or relocates, in whole or part, a historical resource in such a way that its historic or architectural character and significance are materially altered.
 Major Remodels, as defined in section 25.08.024, are considered "substantial alterations".

-25.45.006 Properties listed on the historic register
+25.45.006 Procedures for the alteration/demolition of structures 70 years or older not listed on the historic register.